logforce/logforce.github.io/README.md

 If you do not agree to these terms, **do not use** the provided binaries.

 ## What Is This?

-The Community Edition is a lightweight, command-line-driven platform designed to explore the future of autonomous, explainable AI (XAI) in cybersecurity.
+**LOGFORCE Community Edition** is an Endpoint Cognitive Operating Shell (ecOS), positioned as an **Autonomous Cybersecurity Fabric** for modern threat landscapes.
+It is a lightweight, command-line-driven platform designed to explore the future of autonomous, explainable AI (XAI) in cybersecurity.

-It introduces two core components:
+It introduces two foundational constructs:

-- **SEB (Synthetic Endpoint Brain)**: A minimal, zero-install runtime that operates directly on endpoints, collecting telemetry and performing behavioral audits.
+- **SEB (Synthetic Endpoint Brain):** A minimal, zero-install runtime that operates directly on endpoints, collecting telemetry and performing behavioral audits.

-- **SynA (Synthetic Analyst)**: An explainable AI engine that interprets SEB outputs, learns from them, and evolves its models through tokenized community feedback.
+- **SynA (Synthetic Analyst):** An explainable AI engine that interprets SEB outputs, learns from them, and evolves its models through tokenized community feedback.

-These components work together to form a decentralized, transparent, and adaptive defense system.
+Together, SEB and SynA form an **inference-driven ecOSystem**, where SEB acts as the execution layer and SynA provides centralized analytical intelligence.
+These components collaborate to create a decentralized, transparent, and adaptive defense system, continuously evolving through usage and feedback.

 ## Why Join the LOGFORCE Community?